 Interaction means involving your listeners.
 Effective presenters respond appropriately to audience input, questions and objections.
-Most importantly, they are able to get back on track without offending or discounting anyone..
+Most importantly, they are able to get back on track without offending or discounting anyone: at a minimum validate hearing what was said and move on!